 To a certain extent, similar requirements must also be in place for smaller exchanges.

 Outlook and conclusion

-1 Ezra Davids is chair of corporate and M&A, David Yuill and Ryan Wessels are partners, and Sibonelo Mdluli is a senior associate at Bowmans.
+1 Ezra Davids is chair of corporate and M&A and David Yuill, Ryan Wessels and Sibonelo Mdluli are partners at Bowmans.

 5 Loni Prinsloo op. cit. note 3, p.
 78.